 Within the grace period determined by state law (pre-foreclosure), the borrower pays the default amount and reinstates the loan, or

 The property is sold during the pre-foreclosure time period, allowing the borrower to pay off the loan.
 A situation where the loan is greater than the sale amount, but the lender agrees to a loan pay off that is less than what is owed is referred to as a short sale, or short pay.
 Or,

 At the end of the pre-foreclosure period, a trustee sale occurs and the property is sold at a public auction to a third party, or

 The lender takes ownership of the property through an agreement with the borrower during the pre-foreclosure time period, or buys the property at the trustee sale.
 The bank-owned property is referred to as real estate owned, or REO.

-2-story building offering 3 office suites with on-grade entries and ample parking.
-Close proximity to Northgate mall, the future Northgate light rail station, metro bus s...
+Vacant and ready to lease up or begin TIs.
+2-story bldg offering 3 office suites w on-grade entries & ample parking.
+Close proximity to Northgate mall, the future light r...

 Listing courtesy of Real Property Associates.

 1521 is the most coveted condo on the West Coast.
 1521 crushes the “Four Seasons” in PRICE APPRECIATION, panoramic views, privacy (mirrored exterior glass), height of flo...